tachiyomiorg/website/CONTRIBUTING.md

 - Use the default white theme

-- Preferably use local source or a self-hosted extension if your media contains manga
+- Preferably use local source or a self-hosted extension if your media contains series

 - Resize to have a width of 648px